helium/HIP/hip-xxxx-Securing-IOT-Governance-Through-Staking-rewards.md

 ## Detailed Explanation

 1. **Emissions Apportionment:**
-   - Allocate 4% of total IOT emissions (4% deducted from PoC) to veIOT stakers, creating a reward system for locking IOT.
+   - Allocate 4% of total IOT emissions from the currently unused Oracle Bucket to veIOT staking, creating a reward system for locking IOT.
+   - When oracles are ready to be deployed, this hip can be qualified by its success metrics to say if we should keep this staking method and allocate more to the oracle bucket, or to replace it as it has failed.

 2. **Existing lockups:**
    - All existing lockups stay as is.
 Functions for unlocking, locking, chosing cliff/constant, vote weight and unlocking remain the same.
    -
 ## Drawbacks

-Without forcing users to vote, simply locking and staking IOT will not automatically mean that voting numbers increases.
+- Whilst increasing the amount of locked IOT, IOT holders are not required to vote, this hip could lead to more locked, but no increase of voting.

+- Rewards daily emitted to veIOT holders will increase dilution of IOT supply.
+We believe that the advantages of increased voting participation will outweigh the disadvantages of increased IOT supply, though.
+IOT holders may lock to earn rewards, but not use their veIOT in a significant amount for voting.
+We believe the likelihood of this happening is low, though.

 ## Rationale and Alternatives